Power Set of Some Quasinilpotent Weighted shifts on $l^p$

-Given a forward weighted shift $T$ on $l^p(\mathbb{N})$ with weight sequence $\{w_n\}_{n=0}^{\infty}$, it is well-known that $T^{\prime}$ is the backward weighted shift on $(l^p(\mathbb{N}))^{\prime}$ with weight sequence $\{w_n\}_{n=0}^{\infty}$.
-Now we suppose that $A$ is an injective quasinilpotent backward unilateral weighted shift on $l^p(\mathbb{N})$.
-Since $\|(z-A)^{-1}e_n\|_p^p$ is a polynomial in $\frac{1}{z}$ with degree $n+1$.
-So it is not difficult to check that $k_{e_n}=0$ for each $n\geq0$.
-In view of this, one can also obtain that $k_x=0$ when $x\in \operatorname{span}\{e_n: n\geq 0\}$.
-Thus, it is interesting to consider the following question. \begin{ques} For any quasinilpotent backward unilateral weighted shift $A$ on $l^p(\mathbb{N})$, is it true that $\Lambda(A)=\{0\}$? \end{ques} In Section $3$, we first prove that the power set of a class of backward unilateral weighted shifts contains $1$.
+Next, we consider the backward weighted shift on $\ell^p(\mathbb{N})$.
+Indeed, given a forward weighted shift $A$ on $\ell^p(\mathbb{N})$ with weight sequence $\{w_n\}_{n=0}^{\infty}$, it is well-known that $A^{\prime}$ is the backward weighted shift on $(l^p(\mathbb{N}))^{\prime}$ with weight sequence $\{w_n\}_{n=0}^{\infty}$.
+Now we suppose that $T$ is a quasinilpotent backward unilateral weighted shift on $\ell^p(\mathbb{N})$.
+Since $\|(z-T)^{-1}e_n\|_p^p$ is a polynomial in $\frac{1}{z}$ with degree $n+1$, it is not difficult to check that $k_{(T,e_n)}=0$ for each $n\geq0$.
+Moreover, one can also check that $k_{(T,x)}=0$ when $x\in \operatorname{span}\{e_n: n\geq 0\}$.
+Thus, it is interesting to consider the following question. \begin{ques} For any quasinilpotent backward unilateral weighted shift $T$ on $\ell^p(\mathbb{N})$, is it true that $\Lambda(T)=\{0\}$? \end{ques} In Section $3$, we first prove that the power set of a class of backward unilateral weighted shifts can contain $1$.
 That provides a negative answer to Question \ref{Q:backshift}.
 Moreover, we show that the power set of some backward unilateral weighted shifts is $[0,1]$.
-In particular, they include the backward unilateral weighted shift $A$ with weight sequence $\{\frac{1}{n+1}\}_{n=0}^{\infty}$.
-In fact, $A$ is unicellular and has only countable many invariant subspaces (see \cite{Shs}).
-So one can not find a subset $\mathcal{N}$ of $\operatorname{Lat} A$ which is order isomorphic to $\Lambda(A)$.
+In particular, they include the backward unilateral weighted shift $T$ with weight sequence $\{\frac{1}{n+1}\}_{n=0}^{\infty}$.
+In fact, $T$ is unicellular and has only countable many invariant subspaces (see \cite{Shs}).
+So one can not find a subset $\mathcal{N}$ of $\operatorname{Lat} T$ which is order isomorphic to $\Lambda(T)$.
 That also provides a negative answer to Question \ref{Q:oriso}.
 In addition, in view of these results, it also provides some information for Question \ref{Q:adjoint}.

-In Section $4$, we construct a quasinilpotent bilateral weighted shift on $l^p(\mathbb{Z})$ with power set $[\frac{1}{2},1]$ for $1< p<\infty$.
+In Section $4$, we construct a bilateral weighted shift on $\ell^p(\mathbb{Z})$ for $1< p<\infty$, which power set is $[\frac{1}{2},1]$.
 This provides a new method to construct a quasinilpotent operator whose power set is an interval segment on $[0,1]$, and brings a new insight into the Question \ref{Q:subset}.